 - Washington, DC (WUSA)

 - Watertown, NY(WWNY)

 - West Palm Beach / Ft.
 Pierce, FL (WPEC)

 - Wichita Falls, TX / Lawton, OK (KAUZ)

 The Cons to CBS All Access

 The biggest downside to CBS all access was the commercials.
 While there are less than on regular broadcast CBS, it’s difficult to reconcile watching commercials when you are already paying money for a streaming service.
-However, CBS realized this and now offers a commercial free package for $9.99 per month.
-That still may be a bit too pricy for some.
+However, CBS realized this and now offers a commercial-free package for $9.99 per month.
+That still may be a bit too pricey for some.

 That said, subscribing to CBS All Access does provide exclusive content and a large on-demand library that isn’t available to non-subscribers.

 Is the Cost of CBS All Access Worth The Benefit?